 Who: Kraft Heinz

-Since the program’s launch 17 years ago, Kraft Hockeyville has awarded $4.5 million to 93 communities to address the growing costs associated with aging sports and recreation infrastructure in Canada.
+Over the past 18 years, Kraft Hockeyville has awarded over $4.8 million to 97 communities to address the growing costs associated with maintaining or upgrading aging sports and recreation infrastructure in Canada.

-This year's winner and each of the three-runner-up communities will also receive $10,000 in brand new hockey equipment to help more children play the game, courtesy of the NHLPA Goals & Dreams fund.
+The Kraft Hockeyville 2024 grand prize winner will have an opportunity to host an NHL pre-season game and receive $250,000 to be used towards arena upgrades, as well as the title of Kraft Hockeyville 2024.
+This year's winner, and each of the three runner-up communities, will also receive $10,000 in brand new hockey equipment to help more children play the game, courtesy of the NHLPA Goals & Dreams fund.